April 3-week:

 • Works of art in other mediums

-You can find examples of other works I’ve done using this approach in sculpture and performance here: The Evidence of Her Limitations: For Carolee Schneemann, tEoHL: For Home, Homage to Sarah Kane.
-You can also see my ceramics inspired by Agnes Martin and Nicolas de Stael.
+You can find examples of other works I’ve done using this approach in sculpture and performance here: The Evidence of Her Limitations: For Carolee Schneemann, tEoHL: For Home, Homage to Sarah Kane, and my ceramics inspired by Agnes Martin and Nicolas de Stael.

 What will we be doing?